CalCOFI/rCRUX/README.md

 <img src="/flowcharts/get_seeds_local-flowchart.png" width = 10000 />

 ### Overview
-[get_seeds_local](https://limey-bean.github.io/get_seeds_local) takes a set of forward and reverse primer sequences and generates .csv summaries of data returned from a locally run adaptation of [NCBI's primer blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/).
+[get_seeds_local](https://limey-bean.github.io/get_seeds_local) takes a set of forward and reverse primer sequences (single or multiple forward and single or multiple reverse primers) and generates .csv summaries of data returned from a locally run adaptation of [NCBI's primer blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/).
 This function performs like *in silicon* to find possible full length barcode sequences containing forward and reverse primer matches.
 It also generates a count of unique instances of taxonomic ranks (Phylum, Class, Order, Family, Genus, and Species) found in the output.

 This script is a local interpretation of [get_seeds_remote](https://limey-bean.github.io/get_seeds_remote) that avoids querying NCBI's [primer BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) tool.
 Although it is slower than remotely generating blast seeds, it is not subject to the arbitrary throttling of jobs that require significant memory.